 Make it Vegetarian

-You can use the glaze and sauce which are both vegetarian in many vegetarian applications.
 Fried then glazed tofu would be great as would any quorn type meat substitute.
 Obviously the boiling stage would be missed out of the recipe.
 You could also try my vegan suggestion below…

 Make it Vegan